 Dive off the pontoon and have some fun.

 Take a photo of friends or family in the welcome to Port Vincent picture frame located on the foreshore area, or ask a friendly local to take a photo for you.

 Browse our local shops.
 From sewing and quilting supplies to jewellery, home wares and gifts.
 There are many to choose from.
-See if you can make it around Gifts Port Vincent in one lap.

 Go for a wander through the Marina and see all of the yachts moored there and dream!!

 So much history in a small country cemetery, and what a great view!
 Go fishing at the beach, while you are there.